Smart-ICA/Maryem/README.md

-# Sensor Data Acquisition and Analysis Plugins for MADS
+# MADS Sensor Acquisition & Monitoring Plugins
 This repository contains a complete set of custom MADS plugins developed for real-time acquisition, processing, and visualization of industrial sensor data (current, vibration, and sound).
 It includes: